Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Event Generation and Analysis Methodology

-In our present study, we have used PYTHIA 8.235, an advanced version of PYTHIA 6 which includes the multi-partonic interaction (MPI) scenario as one of the key improvements.
+In our present study, we have used PYTHIA 8.235, an advanced version of PYTHIA6 which includes the multi-partonic interaction (MPI) scenario as one of the key improvements.
 In PYTHIA, MPI scenario is crucial to explain the underlying events, multiplicity distributions and flow-like patterns in terms of color reconnection.
-The detailed explanation of the physics processes in PYTHIA 8.235 can be found in Ref.~\cite{pythia8html}.
-We have implemented the inelastic, non-diffractive component of the total cross section for all hard QCD processes (HardQCD : all = on).
+A detailed explanation of the physics processes in PYTHIA 8.235 can be found in Ref.~\cite{pythia8html}.
+We have implemented the inelastic, non-diffractive component of the total cross-section for all soft QCD processes (SoftQCD : all = on).
 This analysis is carried out with 250 million events at $ \sqrt{s}=13~\mathrm{TeV} $ with Monash 2013 Tune (Tune:14)~\cite{Skands:2014pea} and MPI based scheme of color reconnection (ColorReconnection:mode(0)).
-For the generated events, the hadron level decay is switched off (HadronLevel:Decay = off).
-The event selection criteria throughout the analysis is such that only those events were chosen which have at-least 5 tracks (charged particles).
-Charged particle multiplicities ($N_{\rm ch}$) have been chosen in the acceptance of V0 detector in ALICE at the LHC with pseudo-rapidity coverage of V0A ($2.8<\eta<5.1$) and V0C ($-3.7<\eta<-1.7$)~\cite{Abelev:2014ffa}.
+For the generated events, we let all the resonances to decay except the ones used in our study (HadronLevel:Decay = on).
+The event selection criteria throughout the analysis is such that only those events are chosen which have at least 5 tracks (charged particles) at the mid-rapidity ($|\eta| < 0.8$).
+Charged particle multiplicities have been chosen in the acceptance of V0 detector in ALICE at the LHC with pseudo-rapidity coverage of V0A ($2.8<\eta<5.1$) and V0C ($-3.7<\eta<-1.7$)~\cite{Abelev:2014ffa}.
 These events are categorized in ten V0 multiplicity (V0M) bins and we define V0M-I as the top 10 percent of events and V0M-X as the lowest 10 percent of events.
-The number of charged particle multiplicities in each event in different V0M classes are listed in Table~\ref{tab:V0M}.
+The charged particle multiplicities in each event in different V0M classes (all the events are divided into multiplicity classes based on the total charge deposited in both V0 detectors, called the “V0M amplitude") are listed in Table~\ref{tab:V0M}.
 The minimum bias events are those events where no selection on charged particle multiplicity is applied.
 To disentangle the jetty and isotropic events from the average-shaped events, we have applied spherocity (defined in next section) cuts on generated events.
-In this analysis the spherocity distributions are selected in the pseudo-rapidity range of $|\eta|<0.8$ with a minimum constraint of 5 charged particles with $p_{\rm{T}}~ $ $>$ 0.15 GeV/$c$.
-The jetty events are those having $0\leq S_{0}<0.28$ with lowest 20 percent and the isotropic events are those having $0.63<S_{0}\leq1$ with highest 20 percent of the total events~\cite{Bencedi:2018ctm}.
+In this analysis, the spherocity distributions are selected in the pseudo-rapidity range of $|\eta|<0.8$ with a minimum constraint of 5 charged particles with $p_{\rm{T}}~ $ $>$ 0.15 GeV/$c$.
+The jetty events are those having $0\leq S_{0}<0.29$ with lowest 20 percent and the isotropic events are those having $0.64<S_{0}\leq1$ with highest 20 percent of the total minimum bias events~\cite{Bencedi:2018ctm}.
+In this work, we use a shorthand notation $N_{\rm ch}$ for the charged particle multiplicity in the V0 detector acceptance.